-Mediation is a process whereby a neutral and impartial third person (the mediator) acts to encourage and facilitate the resolution of a dispute without prescribing what it should be.
+Mediation is a process whereby a neutral and impartial third person (the mediator) acts to encourage and facilitate the resolution of a dispute without prescribing the resolution.

-The Fifteenth Judicial Circuit's Alternative Dispute Resolution Office (ADRO) utilizes certified mediators who assist the parties to reach a mutually acceptable agreement.
-The court program's mediators mediate family, juvenile dependency, and county court matters.
+The Fifteenth Judicial Circuit's Alternative Dispute Resolution Office (ADR) utilizes Florida Supreme Court Certified Mediators, who assist the parties to reach a mutually acceptable agreement.
+The court program's mediators mediate Family, Juvenile Dependency, and County Court matters.

-Juvenile dependency mediations are provided without cost to the litigants by the ADR Office mediators.
+For Juvenile Dependency cases (DP cases), mediations are provided by Staff Mediators, without cost to the litigants.

 Related Administrative Orders